-For this we have to take a domestic flight from Nepalgunj to Simikot then trek will follow the trails up to Tibet Border crossing villages, this is wilderness trekking trails follows the Karnali River.
+For this we have to take a domestic flight from Nepalgunj to Simikot.
+Then trek will follow the trails up to Tibet Border crossing villages.
+This is wilderness trekking trails follows the Karnali River.
 The journey takes us to the isolated and very beautiful valley of Limi via Simikot; this area is untouched by urbanization and has preserved the beauty of nature in its natural self.
 After crossing Nara-la pass the ways follows steep down to Tibet border called Hilsa.
-Trekking here is fairly difficult but you are rewarded almost always being alone with nature since only a few trekkers are coming here.
-This trek runs on the trails banking Karnali River, the longest River in Nepal has a lot of wonderful aspects to offer to trekkers.
+Trekking here is fairly difficult.
+But you are rewarded almost always being alone with nature since only a few trekkers are coming here.
+This trek runs on the trails banking Karnali River, the longest River in Nepal.
+It has a lot of wonderful aspects to offer to trekkers.

-The amazing mountain ranges such as Nalakandad and Saipal can also be nicely seen during the trek.
+The amazing mountain ranges such as Nalakandad and Saipal can also be nicely visible during the trek.
 The valley of Limi is also referred to as Shangri-la.
 The trek takes us to the thick evergreen forest of the Karnali gorge inhabited by rare and endangered species of animals and vegetation.
 Very big and beautiful villages like Haljee and Gombayok are located in the wide patches of the Limi Khola.
 To protect the fragile ecosystem of the high country, the government of Nepal issues only a limited number of permits for that hidden valley.
-If you are looking for wilderness solitude and can overcome the logistical complications of the region, this trek is a good choice.
+If you are looking for wilderness solitude and can overcome the logistical complications of the region; this trek is a good choice.